Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

-Below you’ll find self-care strategies to feel your best during Virgo season.
+Using the following self-care strategies, you can feel your best during Virgo season.

 Virgo Wellness Mantras: